Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Notation and Estimands for the Bipartite Setting

 The utility of formulating the key-associated treatment, $Z_i$, and the upwind treatment, $G_i$, is that doing so permits a key assumption about potential outcomes that formalizes interference in the bipartite setting.
 Specifically, we adopt the following as an alternative to SUTVA in the case of bipartite causal inference with interference:

 \begin{assumption}[Upwind Interference] For a fixed $T$, any two $(\vS, \vS') \in \mathcal{S}(J)$ such that the corresponding $Z_i=Z'_i$ and $G_i = G'_i$ yield the following equality:

 \end{assumption}

 In other words, Assumption \ref{ass:SUTNVA} reduces the implications of interference to depend only on the index outcome unit's key-associated treatment and the scalar-valued function of treatments applied to all other interventional units.
 In the power plant example, this implies that the IHD hospitalization rate at ZIP code $i$ would be the same under any two allocations of scrubbers to all power plants across the country that produces a specified treatment status of the most influential plant and the same upwind treatment rate.
+Since definition and interpretation of the estimands described in the subsequent will rely heavily on Assumption \ref{ass:SUTNVA}, the ability to specify the requisite exposure model with understanding of the physical process dictating the interference mechanism highlights an important distinction between studies of network interference on social networks and those governed by complex exposure patterns.
+In a social network context, the network structure is typically part of the data collection; network ties are recorded based on an explicit criterion for connection between units.
+For example, two people are connected in the network if they report being friends.
+As a consequence, difficulties in defining and measuring connections, which may have implications for downstream analysis, can be considered as inherent features of the data collection process.
+In contrast, studies of network interference governed by complex exposure patterns that depend on other physical processes specify a (physical or statistical) model for the network connections.
+Thus, any deficiency in the characterization of network connections is not part of data collection, but rather the specification for the mechanism generating interference.
+This highlights the importance of incorporating, when available, extant knowledge of the mechanistic dynamics generating complex exposure dependencies.
+The threat of downstream analysis bias should be judged against the relative understanding of any supposed process dynamics.

 As a consequence of Assumption \ref{ass:SUTNVA}, each outcome unit can be regarded as receiving a ``treatment" that is dictated jointly by two components, $Z_i$ and $G_i$.
 The assignment to $Z_i$ is governed by the process that dictates whether the interventional units that are key associated to any outcome unit adopt treatment.
 The assignment to $G_i$ is governed by the combination of the process that dictates whether {\it any} interventional unit adopts treatment and the structure of the interference network specified in $T$.
 This leads to formalization of an assignment mechanism governing the joint treatment, denoted with